prometheus/prometheus/GOVERNANCE.md

 Technical decisions that only affect a single project are made informally by the maintainer of this project, and [lazy consensus](#consensus) is assumed.

-Technical decisions that span multiple parts of the Prometheus Project are discussed and made on the [Prometheus developer mailing list][devs].
+Technical decisions that span multiple parts of the Prometheus Project can be discussed and made on the [Prometheus developer mailing list][devs].
 Decisions are usually made by [lazy consensus](#consensus).
 If no consensus can be reached, the matter may be resolved by [majority vote](#majority-vote).

 ### Governance changes